VirtoCommerce/vc-docs/marketplace/user-guide/docs/Vendor-portal/products-management.md

 |                     |                                       | Clearance Price          | $799.99         | Clearance sale                    |
 |                     |                                       | Flash Sale Price         | $749.99         | Limited-time offer                |

-## Add Offer to Another Vendor's Product
+## Add offer to another vendor's product

 If you want to add your own offer for a product listed by another vendor: